Objectives

 ## [1] 1 2 3 4

-Using a script to generate data, and computing the mean and standard deviation
+Using a script to generate data, and get the mean and standard deviation

 Let’s say you’ve got 10 scores from different patients rating the quality of their care on a 5-item scale.
 The data are averages across the 5 items.
 A score of 5 means the patient was very satisfied.

-Type in the following lines in your script window; you can omit the comments.
+Type in the following lines, you can omit the comments.
 When you are finished, click the button in your script window that says “Source.”
 This button sends all of your script to the console and runs it all.
 If instead you want to run one line at a time, highlight it with your cursor, or simply put your cursor at the beginning of the line and click the “Run” button.
 You can do this for the rest of the tutorial (that is, run each new line by itself rather than hitting source over and over again).

 # make a small dataset